prateekiiest/sketchSimRank/README.md

 ## How to run the code

-run the following command in the src directory
+run the following command in the root directory

 ```python SimRankCompute.py```